kalviumcommunity/k-fswd/README.md

 1. **Initialize State**: Inside your 'ItemList' component, initialize a state variable to store the list items and any API responses.

+2. **Find an API**: Please navigate to the settings icon located in the navigation sidebar.
+Within the settings, you will find a `URL` indicating where the server is currently running.
+The `URL` should end with `.codedamn.app`.

-2. **Fetch List Items**: Write a method that makes a GET request to the API to fetch the list items when the component mounts.
+3. **Fetch List Items**: Write a method that makes a GET request to the API to fetch the list items when the component mounts.

-3. **Render List Items**: In your component's render method, map over the state variable storing the list items and render each item along with a delete button.
+4. **Render List Items**: In your component's render method, map over the state variable storing the list items and render each item along with a delete button.

-4. **Create a Delete Method**: Write a method that makes a DELETE request to the API when a delete button is clicked.
+5. **Create a Delete Method**: Write a method that makes a DELETE request to the API when a delete button is clicked.
 The request should include the ID of the item to be deleted.

-5. **Update List After Deletion**: After a successful DELETE request, update the list in your state to reflect the deletion.
+6. **Update List After Deletion**: After a successful DELETE request, update the list in your state to reflect the deletion.

-6. **Handle API Response**: Handle any errors that may occur during the request and update the state with the API response.
+7. **Handle API Response**: Handle any errors that may occur during the request and update the state with the API response.

 ## Outcome 🏁
 By the end of this task, you will have a functional React application that renders a list of items, each with a delete button.
 Clicking this button will delete the item from the server and update the list.
 This is a crucial skill in creating dynamic and interactive web applications.